CharlesB91/harry-potter-quiz/README.md

 ## Features Left to Implement

 - Additional features left which would improve the sites capabilities would be to have functionality for the user to enter their username.
-- Finally an area where the user could save their scores and have a scoreboard with highest scores for different users using a remote storage solution.
+- An area where the user could save their scores and have a scoreboard with highest scores for different users using a remote storage solution.
 - Instead of a question counter there would be the golden snitch moving along the screen depending on which question they are on.

 ## Testing